 NO. Item Description 1 Date/Time Show current date/time.
 2 Status Mode Window Show the camera's status in this window.
-Click the Change Status Mode button () on the right lower corner of the window to change the display mode: Name:Internet_Camera P. Advers: 102:1080.030 McC.
-Advers: 102:1080.030 McC.
-Advers: 102:1080.030 McC.
-Advers: 103:1080.030 McC.
-Advers: 103:1080.03 3 View Window Show the camera's view in this window.
+Click the Change Status Mode button () on the right lower corner of the window to change the display mode: Name:Internet_Camera P-Address 102 160 0.00 Mod.
+Address 102 160 0.00 Mod.
+Address 0.02 0.01 17 8 Model Model 1.01 Model Model 1.020 Model Model 1.020 Model Model 1.030 Model Model 1.030 Model Mo 3 View Window Show the camera's view in this window.
 4 Connect/ Disconnect Click to connect/disconnect the camera.
 5 Rotate image angle Click to rotate the image shown in the View Window.
 6 Snapshot Click to capture a still image from the View Window.
 7 Audio ON/OFF Click to turn on/off the camera's audio.
 8 Zoom Mode Click to zoom in/out the image in the View Window.
-9 View Mode Buttons Select the view mode from these buttons.
-Show one camera in View Window.
+9 View Mode Select the view mode from these buttons.
+Buttons Show one camera in View Window.
 Show four cameras in View Window.

-Show six cameras in View Window with the first one as the major view.
+C1 ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' Show six cameras in View Window with the first one as the major view.
 Show eight cameras in View Window with the first one as the major view.
 Show nine cameras in View Window.
 Show ten cameras in View Window with the first two as the major views.
 Show thirteen cameras in View Window with the first one as the major view.
 Show sixteen cameras in View Window.
 Show the selected camera in full screen view.
 Enable displaying the video views in circles.
 10 Key Lock Button Click to lock/unlock the camera.
 When locked, the user cannot operate any camera.
 11 Power Button Click to exit or minimize IPView Pro.
-12 Record Button Record video clip of the selected camera and save it in the computer.
+12 Control Button Click the Right/Left or Up/Down button to control your camera viewing angel.
+(For TV-IP400 & TV-IP400W models only) 13 Record Button Record video clip of the selected camera and save it in the computer.
 The storage position can be configured in System Configuration.
 When you click the button, you can select Manual Record , Schedule Record , or Motion Record .
-13 Play Button Play the recorded video file in the computer.
-14 System Configuration Click to enter the System Configuration.
+14 Play Button Play the recorded video file in the computer.
+15 System Configuration Click to enter the System Configuration.